Request an appointment by clicking here or by calling 704-444-0087

 Begin Therapy for ADHD in North Carolina and Beyond Today!

 ADHD does not have to be a negative diagnosis.
-Our team of skilled ADHD Therapists at Momentum Psychology is here to help you harness the hidden powers of ADHD and work towards reaching your full potential professionally and personally.
+Our team of skilled ADHD therapists at Momentum Psychology is here to help you harness the hidden powers of ADHD and work towards reaching your full potential professionally and personally.
 We utilize evidence-based treatment methods that include ACT, DBT, CBT, and Trauma-Informed Practices.

 We currently offer online ADHD Therapy in North Carolina and all PSYPACT states, including, but not limited to North Carolina, Florida, Texas, Tennessee, Pennsylvania, Ohio, Virginia, and Georgia.